logo

 Please read Quick start from the beginning to ‘MODELING STARTS FROM HERE’, then press the link on 2.4.
 ‘Start building your test steps by clicking “Add Step.”’

 Steps are considered as nodes in the model graph.
 Model steps are created as simple text where all steps start with an action.
-When the action is ready, you can press the right arrow to start a response.
-You can also select the right arrow icon:
+You can just fill the filled the empty field ‘add some action’:

 Image without caption